Research Projects

 Harrison Rosenberg, Brian Tang, Kassem Fawaz, Somesh Jha

-A research project investigating the demographic fairness of face obfuscation systems in evading automated face recognition.
-We analyze how these systems, which rely on metric embedding networks, may exhibit disparities across different demographic groups.
-I coded, implemented, and tested the theoretical framework proposed by the lead author relating to how fairness impacts disparities in anti face recognition systems.
+Investigating the demographic fairness of anti face recognition systems.
+We analyze how these metric embedding networks may exhibit disparities across different demographic groups.
+Contribution: coded, implemented, and tested theoretical framework proposed by lead author.

 CONFIDANT: A Privacy Controller for Social Robots